rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_41
 I:Marry Rose Cook, continue from previous
 S:(Continue) Ignore all that.
 Functional code is characterised by one thing:
  :the absence of side effects.
-It (a pure function) doesn’t rely on data outside :the current function, and it doesn’t change data that exists outside the :current function.
-Every other ‘functional’ thing can be derived from this :property.
+It (a pure function) doesn't rely on data outside :the current function, and it doesn't change data that exists outside the :current function.
+Every other ‘functional' thing can be derived from this :property.
 Use it as a guide rope as you learn.”

 *:L1_42